What to do

 If the 2nd test is also negative but you’re still feeling sick, consider staying home until you feel better.

-If you test positive at any time while feeling sick, you should stay home and away from others until you test negative.
+If you test positive at any time while feeling sick, you should stay home and away from others and follow the guidance above.

-You may be eligible for Covid medicines if you are at high risk of severe illness.
+You may be eligible for COVID-19 medicines if you are at high risk of severe illness.
 Find out how to get early treatment.

 For medical help

-Most people with Covid-19 do not need to be hospitalized.
-For questions about your symptoms, call your doctor, if you have one.
+Most people with COVID-19 do not need to be hospitalized.
+For questions about your symptoms, call your doctor.
+If you don't have one, get a health appointment.

 These are emergency warning signs that you need urgent medical help: